maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 At the end it was decided that another controller would be used to automatically reset the test controller when a bitflip has caused a fatal error.
 To do this it was necessary to look into the different functions of the pins.
 A detailed overview can be found [here](http://energia.nu/wordpress/wp-content/uploads/2015/03/2016-06-09-LaunchPads-MSP432-2.0-%E2%80%94-Pins-Maps.jpg).

 ## Required Soft- and Hardware
-In order to use the scripts found in this repository, the user needs to have the following programs installed in his computer:
+In order to use the scripts found in this repository, the user needs to have the following programs installed on his computer:

 **Python 2.7:** This open source software provides a hands-on interface that the user will easily familiarise with.
 It is this program that will initialise the controller and send the desired commands.
 The following modules are used: Pyserial, signal (Unix only), numpy and time.